Demai: Laws of Demai

-The rabbis did not trust the am haaretz to separate all the agricultural gifts correctly.
-According to the rabbis, the common people would reliably separate terumah gedolah, for two reasons: it was not burdensome (as a minimal quantity satisfied the Law), and the sin of neglecting it was considered very serious.
-However, many of the common people would not separate the tithes, whose quantities were larger and whose punishment less serious.
+The rabbis did not trust the ʿam haʾaretz correctly to separate all the agricultural products.
+According to the rabbis, the ordinary people would reliably separate terumah gedolah for two reasons: it was not burdensome (as a minimal quantity satisfied the Law) according to Hullin 137b and the sin of neglecting it was considered very serious according to Sanhedrin 83a.
+However, many ordinary people would not separate the tithes, whose quantities were larger and whose punishment was less severe.

-Thus, the rabbis decreed that produce acquired from the am haaretz (known as demai) must have tithes separated from it, in case this had not been already done.
-One must separate the first tithe, and separate terumat maaser from it for the priests.
-The second tithe is also separated from the fruit.
+The rabbis decreed that produce acquired from the ʿam haʾaretz or common folk, known as demai, must have the terumah and first tithe separated from it in case this was not done.
+The second tithe was also separated.

-The terumat maaser which was separate must then be given to priests, and the second tithe eaten in Jerusalem.
-However, it was not necessary to give the addition tithes (once separated) to Levites or the poor: since it is possible that the am haaretz had in fact previously separate the tithes, Levites and poor could not prove they had legal title to the demai tithes.
-Similarly, various leniencies were applied to the second tithe of demai: for example, it could be redeemed without the addition of one-fifth of its value.
+Giving the second or poor man's tithes to Levites or the poor was unnecessary since the ʿam haʾaretz may have previously separated the tithes.
+Similarly, various leniencies were applied to the second tithe of demai: for example, it could be redeemed without adding one-fifth of its value.

-The laws pertaining to Demai-produce only apply to produce grown in the Land of Israel, and to adjacent territories immediately outside the Land of Israel where produce grown in Israel was thought to have been taken.
+The laws of demai only apply to produce grown in the Land of Israel and to adjacent territories immediately outside the Land of Israel, where produce grown in it was thought to have been taken.

-Certain fruits as being mostly exempt from tithing as Demai produce, owing to their nature of being taken generally from trees that grow in the wild, such as wild figs (Ficus carica), jujubes (Ziziphus spina-christi), hawthorns (Crataegus aronia), sycamore figs (Ficus sycomorus), windfall dates, capers (Capparis spinosa), and, in Judea, the sumach (Rhus coriaria).
+Certain fruits were mostly exempt from tithing as demai produce because they were harvested wild, such as wild figs, jujubes (Ziziphus spina-christi), hawthorns (Crataegus azarolus), sycamore figs (Ficus sycomorus), windfall dates, capers, and, in Judea, the sumach (Rhus coriaria).